-- a) The pure Mathematics option includes MATH 4310 and 4530, as well as the three sequences MATH 2500-3500, MATH 4410-4420 and 4640-4650 in the required core.
-The recommended RA's include computer science, physics, and philosophy. - b) The applied Mathematics option includes MATH 3120, 4560, and 4570, as well as MATH 4410-4420 in the required core.
+a) The pure Mathematics option includes MATH 4310 and 4530, as well as the three sequences MATH 2500-3500, MATH 4410-4420 and 4640-4650 in the required core.
+The recommended RA's include computer science, physics, and philosophy.

+- b) The applied Mathematics option includes MATH 3120, 4560, and 4570, as well as MATH 4410-4420 in the required core.
 The recommended RA's include engineering, physics, computer science, and chemistry. - c) The statistics option allows the student to use STAT 4210-4220 to satisfy the sequence requirement.
-The recommended RA's include pre-actuarial science, general business, sociology, and psychology.

-d) The secondary mathematics teacher option includes COMP 3200, STAT 3110, and MATH 3810, 4410, 4420, and 4750 in the required core.
+The recommended RA's include pre-actuarial science, general business, sociology, and psychology. - d) The secondary mathematics teacher option includes COMP 3200, STAT 1510 or STAT 3110, and MATH 3810, 4410, 4420, and 4750 in the required core.
 Students seeking teacher certification must apply in writing to the College of Education, usually in the sophomore year.
 At the time of applying they must have a 2.75 cumulative grade point average and must have passed the Pre-Professional Skills Test (PPST) or the Computer-Based Academic Skills Assessments Test (CBT).
 Students who have previously earned a 21 on the ACT, 22 on the Enhanced ACT, or a combined 990 on the verbal and mathematics portions of the SAT are exempt from the PPST and the CBT.
 Formal admission to the Teacher Education Program is a prerequisite for enrolling in upper-division certification courses.

 Students must pass PRAXIS II exam before they can enroll in student teaching.
-Students must complete nine semester hours of enhanced student teaching with an eight-week placement at the secondary level and a seven-week placement at the middle school level.
+Students must complete nine semester hours of enhanced student teaching.
 Successful completion of the program results in licensure to teach grades 7-12.
 For a complete list of requirements for admission to and retention in the Teacher Education Program, see the College of Education section.

-General Education Core Communications (9 hours (
+General Education Core

-ENGL 1010, 1020 Freshman English I, II 6 COMM 2200 (minimum grade of C in each) Public Speaking 3 Humanities and/or ENGL 2110-2322 Elective Elective Fine Arts (9 hours) Sophomore Literature From approved list.
-From approved list.
-3 3 3 ECON 2010 oral Science (6 hours) Principles of Economics I From approved list.
-3 History (6 hours) HIST 2010 HIST 2020 American History I American History II 3 Natural Science (8 PHYS 2110/2111 PHYS 2120/2111 hours) General Physics I General Physics II 4 Mathematics (3 ho MATH 1910 urs) Calculus I, Alternative (Minimum grade of C) 4
+Communications (9 I nours)

+ENGL 1010, 1020 Freshman English I, II (minimum grade of C in each) 6

+COMM 2200 Public Speaking 3

+Humanities and/or F ine Arts (9 hours)

+ENGL 2110-2322 Sophomore Literature 3

+Elective From approved list.
+3 3

+Elective From approved list.
+3

+Social and Behaviora al Science (6 hours)

+Principles of Economics I 3

+Elective F rom approved list.
+3 3

+History (6 hours)

+HIST 2010 American History I 3

+HIST 2020 American History II 3

+11101 2020 7 interiodit i ilotery ii Ū

+Natural Science (8 h ours)

+PHYS 2110/2111 General Physics I 4

+PHYS 2120/2111 General Physics II 4

+Mathematics (4 hour re)

+MATH 1910 અ Calculus I. 4

+(Minimum grade of C) •

+,